 In the show, based on George R.R.
 Martin’s A Song of Fire and Ice novels, the landscape is dominated by a struggle for power among the Great Houses of Westeros — clans that hold sway through various parts of the region, but clash with each other in constant games of intrigue and war.
 Which is all well and good for the Iron Age, but what if the families that rule these houses were around in the present day, running modern corporations instead of prepping for battle?

-We’ve re-envisioned six of the prime players, from the Targaryens to the Starks, as 21st-century companies more concerned with competing for market share than ultimate rule.
-Check them all out, then see which Shutterstock assets were used to bring these contemporary concepts to life.
-(Note: Minor spoilers follow for those who aren’t fully caught up on the previous season.)
+We’ve re-envisioned five of the prime players, from the Targaryens to the Starks, as 21st-century companies more concerned with competing for market share than ultimate rule.
+Check them all out below.

-The Targaryens may be down and out (literally) heading into Season 3, but if there’s one thing Daenerys really has going for her, it’s those dragons.
-The family uses the dragon as its symbol, and it seems like it won’t be long before it’s casting its shadow across the land again (especially if you’ve been keeping track of the ads for the new season).
+Daenerys may be going into season eight one dragon down, but she is still the Mother of Dragons.
+The family uses the dragon as its symbol, and it seems like they will be casting their shadows across the land more than ever before.
 In today’s world, it’s only natural that the Targaryens would run a sleek, successful airline, capable of shutting out the competition to own the sky.

 Lannister Investment Group